-This language limits the size of the garden to five acres, which is an installation of no more than one MW of solar capacity.
+This language limits the size of the garden to six acres, which is an installation of approximately one MW of solar capacity.
 Communities should tailor this size limit to community standards, which may be smaller or larger.
+The current rule of thumb is that one MW of capacity is roughly equal to five to seven acres of land.